 In the event of an eligible staff member dying in the course of COVID-19 work, a lump sum payment of £60,000 will be made to their estate, regardless of their salary.
 The scheme is non-contributory meaning there is no cost to staff or employers.

-The scheme is time-limited, providing cover for the duration of the pandemic until 25 March 2022.
+The scheme is time-limited, providing cover for the duration of the pandemic until 25 March 2022 (extended to 30 June 2022).
 Deaths that occurred before the announcement of the scheme will also be considered.

 The scheme is separate from the NHS Pension Scheme, meaning this payment will be made in addition to any death benefits in relation to NHS Pension Scheme membership.